steeleb/Auburn_buoy/README.md

 ## Other documents

-A file that contains flag definitions (AubBuoy_FlagCodeDefinitinos.xlsx) is also contained in this repository.
+A file that contains flag definitions (AubBuoy_FlagCodeDefinitions.xlsx) is also contained in this repository.
 While the code definitions are included in the EDI metadata, this is an easy way to see definitions.